List of closed railway lines in Japan

 Due to motorization beginning in the 1960s, the completion of the Meishin Expressway, the debut of Boeing 727 planes on domestic flights in Japan, and the depopulation of rural areas, many railway lines in Japan have been forced to close down due to lack of riders and increased costs to maintain the lines.
 With Japanese National Railways (JNR) building more and more infeasible lines, along with additional Shinkansen lines such as the San'yō Shinkansen, nearly all JNR lines – except for those in the Tokyo area and Shinkansen lines – fell into deficit, putting the existence of JNR at risk.
 This resulted in movements to close such infeasible railway lines owned by the JNR, such as those known as the Deficit 83 Lines and Specified local lines.

 The closure of deficit local lines around Japan continues today, post-disbandment of JNR and formation of Japan Railways Group.
 In November 2016, JR Hokkaido announced that it was unable to maintain most of its railway lines, with the length of unmaintainable sections exceeding 1,200 km.
 Deficit railway lines in Japan have largely been replaced by bus services or transferred to third sector companies, although some replacement bus lines have later been closed due to a lack of users.

+Between the mid-1990s and fiscal 2025, approximately 1,366 km of railway track across 68 sections—about 5% of Japan’s total network—were discontinued, according to analysis by Kyodo News.
+The closures were concentrated in rural and depopulating areas, with around one-third of the total length located in Hokkaido.

+Data from the Ministry of Land, Infrastructure, Transport and Tourism indicate that the rate of closures has increased over time: 387 km were closed by fiscal 2005, 445 km in the following decade, and 534 km by fiscal 2025.

+Of the total discontinued track, 680 km were operated by companies formed after the privatisation of Japanese National Railways, while 686 km were run by other railway operators.
+In Hokkaido, two local railway companies alone accounted for the closure of 140 km and 116 km of lines, respectively.